klirichek/music/examlpe.rst

 The order of the arguments within the sentence or paragraph does not matter.
-These operators only work on indexes built with index_sp(sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
+These operators only work on indexes built  index_sp(sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
-Refer to the ``index_sp`` directive documentation for the notes on what's considered a sentence and a paragraph.
+Refer to  ``index_sp`` directive documentation for the notes on what's considered a sentence and a

 **ZONE limit operator** is quite similar to field limit operator, but restricts matching to a given in-field zone or a list of zones.
-Note that the subsequent subexpressions are notrequired to match in a single contiguous span of a given zone, and may match in multiple spans.
-For instance, ``(ZONE:th hello world)`` query willmatch this example document:
+Note that the subsequent subexpressions  notrequired to match in a single contiguous span of a given zone, and may match in multiple spans.
+For  ``(ZONE:th hello world)``  willmatch this example
 ::